Today I’ll give you an overview of the most common facial anxiety symptoms you may experience and why they occur.

-In fact, once I learned exactly why these symptoms were occurring, I was able to start better managing them on my own.
+Once I learned exactly why these symptoms were occurring, I was able to start better managing them on my own.

 Let me just say that anxiety symptoms are completely normal, although they can feel pretty damn terrifying and sometimes downright weird.

-I would stare at my reflection and look for signs of drooping in my face or slurred speech and even when it was obvious I was okay, a little nagging voice would still linger at the back of my mind and leave me feeling unsettled for the rest of the day.
+I would stare at my reflection and look for signs of drooping in my face or slurred speech, and even when it was obvious I was okay, a little nagging voice would still linger at the back of my mind and leave me feeling unsettled for the rest of the day.

-1. Facial Tension/Pain In The Face
+1. Facial Tightness/Tension and Pain In The Face

 What causes tension and pain in the face?

 This symptom is not pleasant at all, and when you experience it for long periods, it can be debilitating.

 There is a logical explanation for your facial tension anxiety symptoms, even though it may feel like they don’t make sense.

 When you’re in a heightened state of stress or anxiety your body naturally releases hormones that stimulate your sympathetic nervous system.

 When this happens, your muscles to tense up in preparation for the fight or flight response, and eventually, this tension or tightness can lead to pain and other weird sensations, which we’ll talk about in this article.